-Making Natural Rope, Hot Pads, Bark Baskets, Sitting Mats & More
+Making Natural Rope, Hot Pads, Bark Baskets, Sitting Mats & More:

-15 Minutes: Making Rope & Jewelry – We will use cedar bark, stinging nettles, fireweed, or another natural plant fiber and teach you to make rope.
+7:15 PM – Making Rope & Jewelry – We will use cedar bark, stinging nettles, fireweed, or another natural plant fiber and teach you to make rope.
 Then we will take the beautiful rope you made and craft necklaces, bracelets and other jewelry that you can keep or give as gifts in the future.

-15 Minutes: Making Sitting Mats & Sleeping Pads – Grasses are also great for insulation, and they are easy to bundle into sitting mats that will keep you warm wherever you sit, guaranteed!
+7:45 PM – Making Hot Pads, Window Shades, Sitting Mats & Sleeping Pads – Cattails are great insulators, and we will show you how to cut, arrange, and weave cattail leaves to make a small hot pad that works great for mugs, hot plates, and other uses.
+The same design, on a larger scale, can be used to make insulative, roll-up window shades!
+Grasses are also great for insulation, and they are easy to bundle into sitting mats that will keep you warm wherever you sit, guaranteed!
 The same design can be used to make insulative camping pads so you don’t have to buy therm-a-rests at sporting goods stores any more!

-15 Minutes: Bark Baskets – It takes a good amount of time to make traditional woven baskets, so you’ll have to come to our Saturday, November 16th workshop in for that.
+8:15 PM – Bark Baskets – It takes a good amount of time to make traditional woven baskets, so you’ll have to come to our Saturday workshop in for that.
 Instead, you can make a quick basket by folding certain bark materials correctly, and lashing them with green bark from willow and other trees!